 The staff had systems in place to ensure that patient-specific dental appliances were disinfected prior to being sent to a dental laboratory and before treatment was completed.
+Records were in place to record when dental appliances had been disinfected both before leaving the practice on their way to the laboratory and on their return.

 We saw staff had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
 All recommendations in the assessment had been actioned and records of water testing and dental unit water line management were maintained.
-The risk assessment had been completed by an external company in February 2018.
+The risk assessment had been completed by an external company and was reviewed every two years.
+We noted the practice was using a proprietary cleaning fluid to clean their dental water lines.
+The manufacturer's instructions stated that a test strip should be used to ensure the dental water system was flushed clear of the cleaning fluid.
+Staff told us they did not have any test strips in the practice, so the manufacturer's instructions were not being followed, and staff could not be assured the solution had been purged from the system.